 - Postnasal drip (from allergies or a cold)

-- Certain medications called ACE inhibitors used to treat high blood pressure and heart disease:
+- Medications called ACE inhibitors that are used to treat high blood pressure and heart disease, including:

 - Captopril (Capoten)